CREATE PACKAGE v15

-If a schema name is included, then the package is created in the specified schema.
-Otherwise it is created in the current schema.
-The name of the new package must not match any existing package in the same schema unless the intent is to update the definition of an existing package, in which case use
+If you include a schema name, then the package is created in the specified schema.
+Otherwise it's created in the current schema.
+The name of the new package can't match any existing package in the same schema unless you want to update the definition of an existing package.
+In that case, use

 CREATE OR REPLACE PACKAGE.

 The user that creates the procedure becomes the owner of the package.

 The name (optionally schema-qualified) of the package to create.